Gravitational Wave and CMB Probes of Axion Kination: Axion rotations and kination

 where $M$ is a dimensionful parameter.
+Such a term is in fact expected in theories where the $U(1)$ symmetry arises as an accidental one~\cite{Holman:1992us,Barr:1992qq,Kamionkowski:1992mf,Dine:1992vx} and is broken by the effects of quantum gravity~\cite{Giddings:1988cx,Coleman:1988tj,Gilbert:1989nq,Harlow:2018jwu,Harlow:2018tng}.
 In the early universe, $S$ may take on a field value much larger than $f_a$.
 The potential gradient to the angular direction given by the higher-dimensional operator then gives a kick to the angular direction and the complex field begins to rotate.
 As the universe expands, the field value of $S$ decreases and the higher-dimensional operator becomes ineffective.
 The field $P$ continues to rotate while preserving its angular momentum $\dot{\theta} S^2$ up to the cosmic expansion.
 Such dynamics of complex scalar fields was proposed in the context of Affleck-Dine baryogenesis~\cite{Affleck:1984fy}.
 The angular momentum $\dot{\theta} S^2$ is nothing but the conserved charge density associated with the $U(1)$ symmetry.
 It is convenient to normalize this charge density by the entropy density of the universe $s$,

 which remains constant as long as entropy is not produced.
 As we will see, the charge density must be large enough to obtain kination domination.
 This can be easily achieved in our scenario because of the large initial $S$.